-Swimming pool sanitation is a process that destroy micro organisms that cause human diseases.
-The main goal of any pool sanitation process, is to prevent the spread of potential diseases and pathogens between bathers.
+Swimming pool sanitation is a process that is used to destroy micro organisms that cause human diseases.
+The main goal of any pool sanitation process, is to prevent the spread of potential diseases and pathogens between bathers or swimmers.

-This process occurs as the contaminants enter your pool or spa water.
+This process occurs as the contaminants enter your pool and spa water.
 It is also the main source of protection from disease causing bacteria that some swimmers may leave in your swimming pool.

-When the water for your pools and spas is un-sanitized, algae begins to grow.
-This problem will become worst and give your water a solid green look.
+When the water for your pools and spas is unsanitized, algae begins to grow and your pool becomes unsafe for swimming.
+This problem will become worst and give your pool water a solid green look.

 This visibility should be at least ten meters (eleven yards) all around your pool deck.
 Choosing a sanitizer for your pool or spa depends on many factors which include: